Free State of Jones (film)

-Free State of Jones is a 2016 American historical war film inspired by the life of Newton Knight and his armed revolt against the Confederacy in Jones County, Mississippi, throughout the American Civil War.
-Written and directed by Gary Ross, the film stars Matthew McConaughey, Gugu Mbatha-Raw, Mahershala Ali, and Keri Russell.
+Free State of Jones is a 2016 American historical war film inspired by the life of Southern Unionist Newton Knight, who led a successful armed revolt against the Confederacy in Jones County, Mississippi, throughout the American Civil War.
+Written, co-produced, and directed by Gary Ross based on a story by Ross and Leonard Hartman, the film stars Matthew McConaughey, Gugu Mbatha-Raw, Mahershala Ali, and Keri Russell.

-It was released in the United States by STXfilms on June 24, 2016.
-It received mixed reviews from critics and grossed $25 million against its $50 million production budget.

-Premise

 The story is based on the history of Jones County, Mississippi, during the Civil War and the period immediately after it.
 The overall story follows the history of Jones County; some of the events portrayed are true.
 The film is credited as being "based on the books The Free State of Jones by Victoria E. Bynum and The State of Jones by Sally Jenkins and John Stauffer."

+It was released in the United States by STXfilms on June 24, 2016.
+It received mixed reviews from critics and grossed $25 million against its $50 million production budget.

 Plot

-After surviving the Second Battle of Corinth and being told of the Twenty Negro Law that allows wealthy men to avoid being conscripted into military service, Newton Knight, a battlefield medic in the Confederate Army, deserts after his nephew Daniel is forced into military service, only to be mortally wounded and then denied medical care while the officers are tended to first.
-Upon returning home, Knight buries Daniel and reconnects with his wife, Serena.
-He befriends Rachel, an enslaved woman who has secretly learned to read, after she treats his infant son's illness.
+Newton Knight, a soldier in the Confederate Army, deserts after learning of the Twenty Negro Law and witnessing the death of his nephew Daniel during the Second Battle of Corinth.

+Knight brings Daniel's body home to Ellisville, Mississippi, and reconnects with his wife, Serena.
+He befriends Rachel, a slave at a nearby plantation, who has secretly learned to read, after she treats his infant son's illness.

-Newton's disenchantment with the Confederacy grows after he learns that Confederate troops have been seizing crops, livestock, and draft animals from his neighbors, even though most are already struggling to feed their families.
-Newton threatens a Confederate officer, Barbour, at gunpoint; when Confederate militiamen are ordered to arrest him for treason, Newton is bitten by one of their attack dogs while trying to escape.
-Abolitionist-oriented Aunt Sally, a sympathetic community leader, has her servant George take him into the swamps, where he is put under the protection of runaway slave Moses Washington and his followers.
+Newton's disenchantment with the Confederacy grows after he learns that soldiers have been seizing crops, livestock, and supplies from his neighbors, even though most are already struggling to feed their families.
+Newton threatens a Confederate officer, Lieutenant Barbour, at gunpoint; when Confederate militiamen are ordered to arrest him for treason, Newton is bitten by one of their attack dogs while trying to escape.
+Abolitionist-oriented Aunt Sally, a sympathetic community leader, has her servant George take him into the swamps, where he is put under the protection of runaway slave Moses Washington and his followers and is nursed back to health.

 After the fall of Vicksburg, Confederate deserters flock into Jones County.
-Newton persuades his neighbors to provide him with weapons and organizes the deserters and slaves into a well-disciplined militia.
-When the rebels begin ambushing military convoys to take back their property, Barbour and his commanding officer, Col. Hood, order their farms to be torched.
+Newton persuades his neighbors to provide him with weapons and organizes the deserters and slaves into a well-disciplined Southern Unionist militia.
+When they begin ambushing military convoys to take back their property, Barbour and his commanding officer, Colonel Hood, order their farms to be torched.
 Serena is forced to flee with her son as Newton cannot protect them.
-Hood offers pardons to any rebel who agrees to rejoin the army, but when some of Newton's men abandon him and ask to be pardoned, Hood goes back on his word and sentences them to be hanged.
+Hood offers a full pardon to any Unionist who agrees to rejoin the Confederate Army, but when some of Newton's men ask to be pardoned, Hood goes back on his word and orders them to be hanged.